Joseph-Supples/HoneyBadger/README.md

 # Steps to run
 run `npm install` to install dependencies\
-run `npm start` to start the server
+run `npm start` to start the server\
+Send POST requests to localhost:3000/api

 # POST Request
 POST requests are expected in the following format: